smartin77/visitor-counter-app/README.md

 # Build
-Navigate to folder "Level_1_app" and build your app image using `docker build -t visitor-counter-app .` Image will be built locally.
+Build your app image using `docker build -t visitor-counter-app .` Image will be built locally.

 # Operation